isc-projects/kea/doc/sphinx/arm/classify.rst

    Detected invalid regular expressions are considered as syntax errors, runtime exceptions during match are handled as no match.
-   Be careful with the match operator as it can show extremely bad performance leading to regular expression denial of service (ReDoS).
+   Be careful with the match operator as it can result in very poor performance leading to regular expression denial of service (ReDoS).